dogtopus/willplus-jig/README.md

 - `rio_current_script`
   - Pointer that points to the current loaded script.
 Can be found by looking at the implementation of `rio_goto` (HINT: it usually `free()`s the previously loaded script before doing anything else).
 - `rio_pc`
-  - Program counter of the RIO VM.
+  - Program counter of the RIO script VM.
 Contains a pointer to some place within `*rio_current_script`.
 Can be found by looking at the interpreter for an incrementing pointer.
 - `rio_sp`
-  - Call stack pointer of the RIO VM.
+  - Call stack pointer of the RIO script VM.
 Usually contains a number between 0 and 7 (since the stack size is usually 8).
 Can be found by looking at the implementation of `rio_call`.
 - `rio_stack_base`
   - Base address of the call stack.
 Can be found by looking at the implementation of `rio_call`.
 - `rio_event_id`